9310 vs C158: Is One AR-15 Bolt Really Better? (No)

 Why Are Some Bolts Made From 9310?

 Yet again, it comes down to simple cost.
-C158 is a proprietary steel produced only by Carpenter Technology, making it costlier.
+C158 is a proprietary steel produced only by Carpenter Technology, so they can charge a premium.
 Manufacturers must purchase large quantities of the stuff if they want to get their hands on it, which isn't always feasible for smaller companies that make individual AR-15 parts.

 (Buy a Bolt From a Reputable Maker)

 In the end, this is the correct answer to the "9310 vs. C158" question.
-It's not the steel that matters, but the manufacturer who machines the bolt.
-No matter the alloy it's made from, a bolt with properly machined lugs and surfaces and a correctly applied Nitride or Parkerized finish will perform just fine, reliably cycling the thousands of rounds your AR-15 was designed to handle.
+It's not the steel that matters, but the manufacturer who makes the bolt from it.
+No matter the alloy it's made from, any AR-15 bolt made with properly machined lugs, a good protective coating, a properly staked gas carrier key, and quality ring seals on the bolt itself, will perform just fine, reliably cycling the thousands of rounds your AR-15 was designed to handle.

 So, how can you determine whether a particular AR-15 bolt is reliable?
 Simple: Confirm the bolt's specifications, and read customer reviews.
 We stand behind our own bolt carrier groups, which have been purchased and ran by thousands of customers across our hundreds of AR-15 kits.